edouardparis/edouardparis.github.io/content/notes/2024-02-01_my-website-in-the-console.md

 ...
 {{</ highlight >}}

-Now last thing to do is to redirect visitor to the plain text page when he/she is using [Curl](https::/curl.se) in the terminal to read the post.
+Now, the last thing to do is to redirect visitors to the plain text page when they are using [Curl](https://curl.se) in the terminal to read the post.

+## 3. Serving Plain Text Pages with Caddy

 I personally use [Caddy](https://caddyserver.com), a HTTP/2 web server with automatic HTTPS.
 Configuration is quite easy and the service installation on a NixOS running server can be done in few lines.
 The Caddy file supports request matching and rewrite directives.
-We tell it to rewrite the url of any request to our website that has Curl in the `User-Agent` field to point to the plain text version of the post.
+We tell it to rewrite the URL of any request to our website that has Curl in the `User-Agent` field to point to the plain text version of the post.

 {{< highlight caddyfile >}}